Andrew-code2020/ms3onlinecookbook/README.md

 -If included in base html and code extended to other html then if class container present appears to wrap content twice and shrink size noticeably.
 Removed container from register html to solve this.

 Future Development
+- Recipe Videos
+- E-Commerce subscription Business Model
+- Comments so users can interact with other users

 - reset your password function

 - Fixed Top overlaying my alert bar.
 During develpment I played around with a fixed top for the Navbar.
 At first the Alert Bar would disappear behind the Navbar.
 Then as I corrected the code the alert bar came in on top of the navbar but this would then overlay onto the section of each page.
 I used padding and height settings to solve this problem but I also used the sticky-top class in the navbar.
 I am unsure whether the sticky-top class changed things very much.
 I did a lot of refining with heights and padding to get the website to render the way it looks now.